waterfalls11/Government-of-Len-Webpage/emergency-message.md

 THE LEN EMERGENCY ALERTING SYSTEM HAS ACTIVATED

-LEAS ALERT | (HAZARD AWARE, ALERT, ACT)
+LEAS ALERT | BRUSHFIRE AWARE

-(AGENCY) has issued a (HAZARD AWARE, ALERT, ACT) for the following provinces and territories:
+THE OFFICE OF THE PRIME MINISTER has issued a BRUSHFIRE AWARE for the following provinces and territories:
-(Provinces and territories).
+District of Jojo, Grizzley, Riley, Oakley and Pibble, Mainland and surroundings.

-This means (agency adds additional hazard information, defined by their internal policies) (Optional) THIS IS A LIFE THREATENING SITUATION! (agency adds additional hazard information, defined by their internal policies)
+This means that conditions for a brushfire are proable within the next 24 hours.

-(Optional more info)
+You should take addtitional steps to prevent brushfires.
+Do not burn today.
+Any brushfire which does start will spread quickly, and be difficult to extingusish.

-Government of Len | (agency one) | (agency two)
+Government of Len